HYSPLIT

 The Hybrid Single-Particle Lagrangian Integrated Trajectory model (HYSPLIT) is a computer model that is used to compute air parcel trajectories to determine how far and in what direction a parcel of air, and subsequently air pollutants, will travel.
 HYSPLIT is also capable of calculating air pollutant dispersion, chemical transformation, and deposition.
 The HYSPLIT model was developed by the National Oceanic and Atmospheric Administration (NOAA) Air Resources Laboratory and the Australian Bureau of Meteorology Research Centere in 1998.
 The model derives its name from the usage of both Lagrangian and Eulerian approaches.

 Model development

 Early interest in computing air parcel trajectories stemmed from the nuclear arms race of the Cold War.
-In 1949, the United States government used wind data from radiosonde balloon measurements to determine the likely sources of air parcel trajectories to find a Soviet Union atomic test site.
-The initial version of HYSPLIT (HYSPLIT1) was developed in 1982 and obtained meteorological data solely from rawinsonde measurements and its dispersion calculations assumed uniform daytime mixing and no mixing at night.
+In 1949, the United States government used wind data from radiosonde balloon measurements to determine the likely sources of air parcel trajectories to find a Soviet atomic test site.
+The initial version of HYSPLIT (HYSPLIT1) was developed in 1982 and obtained meteorological data solely from rawinsonde measurements, and its dispersion calculations assumed uniform daytime mixing and no mixing at night.
 The second version of HYSPLIT (HYSPLIT2) improved upon HYSPLIT1 by varying the mixing strength.
 The third version of HYSPLIT (HYSPLIT3) utilized numerical weather prediction models to compute meteorology rather than rawinsonde data alone, improving spatial and temporal resolution of the model.
 HYSPLIT4, created in 1998, serves as the basis for current model versions.